No. 1 Gonzaga blows out Pepperdine 100-74 in WCC semifinals

-Gonzaga (30-2), which has won six consecutive WCC titles, will look for its seventh straight on Tuesday, when it will face the winner of Monday’s late semifinal between San Diego and Saint Mary’s.
+Gonzaga (30-2) will look for its seventh straight WCC title Tuesday when it faces Saint Mary’s.

 Rui Hachimura scored 16 points, Brandon Clarke added 15 and Josh Perkins and Corey Kispert each scored 11 for Gonzaga.

+Pepperdine had the luxury of warming up with three games in three nights, while Gonzaga was playing its first game of the tournament, something that proved costly for San Francisco and BYU on Saturday, when they were upset by the Waves and San Diego, respectively, in their first games of the event.

+“I’ve been coming here for a while, since the AAU days, so I look at myself as a vet when I’m in Vegas,” Norvell said.
+“We look at it as a business trip, as we’ve been doing all year.”

-The Bulldogs — who came into the game ranked first in the nation in field-goal percentage (53.4 percent), first in scoring margin (24.9 points per game) and first in scoring offense (89.8) — went 39 for 62 (59.7 percent) from the field en route to their 21st straight victory by double digits.
+The Bulldogs — who came into the game ranked first in the nation in field-goal percentage (53.4 percent), scoring margin (24.9 points per game) and scoring offense (89.8) — were all business and showed no rust whatsoever, going 39 for 62 (59.7 percent) from the field en route to their 21st straight victory by double digits.

 Gonzaga has won those games by an average margin of 30.1 points.